lbryio/lbry-sdk/INSTALL.md

-To run the unit tests from the repo directory:
+To run the unit and integration tests from the repo directory:

  ```
  python -m unittest discover tests.unit
+ python -m unittest discover tests.integration
  ```

 ## Usage